yannhowe/platformplatform/platform-docs.md

 # Add user to docker group so you don't need to sudo
 sudo usermod -aG docker $USER
-# exit shell for changes to take effecr
+# exit shell for changes to take effect
 ```

 ## Install CLIs